petrpajdla/stat4arch/index.md

 - Intro to [R](https://www.r-project.org/) programming language, navigating [RStudio](https://www.rstudio.com/) IDE.
 - Math operations in R, basic notion of functions and objects.
-- Organizing your data.
+- Organizing your data and tidy data.
+- Databases and types of variables (quantitative, qualitative).
-- Brief code-along project demonstrating the basics(?).
+- Brief code-along project demonstrating the basics.

 #### Assignment
 - Think about a dataset you will use for the [project](#project) assignment.